-- If the green LED light on the outdoor unit PCB is ON, it indicates the compressor is OFF due to low pressure in the system. - Turn DIP Switch 1 to OFF after finishing (Normal Operation setting). - Only the first four DIP switches are used to set settings and functions.
+• If the green LED light on the outdoor unit PCB is ON, it indicates the compressor is OFF due to low pressure in the system.

+DIP-SW01D

+- Turn DIP Switch 1 to OFF after finishing (Normal Operation setting). - Only the first four DIP switches are functional on the LMU480, 540, 600HV.

-Figure 117: Forced Cooling DIP Switch Setting.
+Figure 113: Forced Cooling DIP Switch Setting.